r0bnet/mb-k8s/README.md

 Domains will tell the ingress controller on which domain they should listen (HTTP `Host` header).
 Paths allow the user to separate the URL paths between different backends.
 A backend is the name of a service and a port so that the ingress controller knows where to route incoming requests.
 When it comes to TLS you can define where the ingress controller can find TLS certificates (in a secret) to secure the connection between the client and the L7 load balancer itself.

 These are the default features that ingress controllers support.
-Some implementations are extend these by either introducing custom resources or annotations.
+Some implementations extend these by either introducing custom resources or annotations.

 ## How could alerting in a K8s cluster look like?
 Which options are available?